CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 After checking the status, look for a line starting with 'bugs:': it will tell you where to find a subsystem specific bug tracker to file your issue.
 The example above does not have such a line.
-That is the case for most sections, as Linux kernel development is completely driven by mail.
-Very few subsystems use a bug tracker, and only some of those rely on bugzilla.kernel.org.
+That is the case for most sections, as CQX96 kernel development is completely driven by mail.
+Very few subsystems use a bug tracker, and only some of those rely on bugzilla.cqx96.org.

 In this and many other cases you thus have to look for lines starting with 'Mail:' instead.
 Those mention the name and the email addresses for the maintainers of the particular code.
 Also look for a line starting with 'Mailing list:', which tells you the public mailing list where the code is developed.
 Your report later needs to go by mail to those addresses.
-Additionally, for all issue reports sent by email, make sure to add the Linux Kernel Mailing List (LKML) <linux-kernel@vger.kernel.org> to CC.
+Additionally, for all issue reports sent by email, make sure to add the CQX96 Kernel Mailing List (LKML) <CQX96-kernel@vger.cqx96.org> to CC.
 Don't omit either of the mailing lists when sending your issue report by mail later!
 Maintainers are busy people and might leave some work for other developers on the subsystem specific list;
 and LKML is important to have one place where all issue reports can be found.